-The Bank is aware of reputation risk and importance of customer satisfaction.
-It has thus set up an independent centralised complaint management unit, i.e. Customer Experience Management Unit (CX), which works closely with customer touchpoints and other units to efficiently govern handling of customers' complaints and queries.
-The Customer Complaint Handling Policy and Procedures have been established to set out the standard framework and mechanism for dealing with customers' complaints in accordance with local regulatory requirements and CIMB Group standards.
-This would ensure that all complaints are handled effectively by relevant subject matter experts in a fair and timely manner.
+The Bank recognises the significance of reputation risk and customer satisfaction as key priorities.
+The Bank has thus established a procedure and an independent and centralized complaint management unit, i.e. Customer Experience Management Unit (CX).
+This Unit works closely with customer touchpoints and other relevant units that are involved in receiving and resolving customer complaints.
+The CX Unit manages customer complaints through the Customer Complaint Handling Policy and Procedures designed in compliance with CIMB Group standards and local regulatory requirements.
+This would ensure that all complaints resolved effectively, fairly, and in a timely manner by relevant subject-matter experts.

-Furthermore, CX has gathered the complaints received as well as knowledge about the Bank's customers based on surveys and voices of customers through various touchpoints.
-This is to drive for improvement in all angles of customer experience with an aim to uplift customer engagement.
-The complaint information, knowledge about the Bank's customers, and improvement initiatives are prepared and proposed by CX to discuss in Customer Experience Working Group, and report to Thailand Customer Experience Committee, Management Committee, and other relevant committees regularly.
+Furthermore, CX gathers information about complaints received, as well as knowledge about the Bank's customers derived from surveys, along with feedback and recommendations collected from various touchpoints.
+This information is utilised to continuously enhance all aspects of customer experience, with an aim to build a stronger customer engagement.
+Such complaint information is presented by the CX Unit for discussion in the Customer Experience Working Group, and further reported to Audit Committee, Thailand Customer Experience Committee, Management Committee, and other relevant committees on a regular basis.